sa363/SpringBlog/README.md

 1. Session out of time,how to save information of login user?
 2. How to design restful api for delete many objects?
+3. org.hibernate.HibernateException: No Session found for current thread